iPad 8 LTE Battery Replacement

 Step 41

-- Grab a spudger, an opening tool, or even your fingernail, and gently flip up the tiny hinged locking flap on the home button cable’s ZIF connector to get things moving.
+- Hey there, grab a spudger, opening tool, or even your fingernail to gently flip up that small hinged locking flap on the home button cable's ZIF connector.

 Tools Used